MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/Authentication-Policies-and-Authentication-Policy-Silos.md

 -   The criteria that users and devices need to meet to authenticate to services running as part of the account.

-The Active Directory account type determines the caller’s role as one of the following:
+The Active Directory account type determines the caller???s role as one of the following:

 -   **User**